-A programmatic EIR (EIR No. 284) for the Commission's proposed Geysers Geothermal Resource Leasing Program on the selected parcels has been prepared by Wester Services, Inc. and circulated pursuant to CEQA and the State EIR Guidelines.
-The EIR discusses and evaluates general types of environmental impacts associated with geothermal activities.
-If and when subsequent site-specific operations occur, a site-specific environmental document will be prepared by the Division of Oil and Gas pursuant to the provisions of AB 2644 (Ch.
-1271, Stats. of 1978) that will address all subsequent site-specific activities associated with exploratory drilling.
+An EIR (SLC EIR No. 302) which discusses and evaluates general types of environmental impacts associated with geothermal activities has been prepared by Westec Services, Inc. and circulated pursuant to CEQA and the State EIR Guidelines.
+A public hearing on the draft report was held on February 22, 1982 in Lakeport.
+No significant adverse comments were received.
+If and when subsequent site-specific operations occur, a site-specific environmental document will be prepared by the Division of Oil and Cas, pursuant to the provisions of AB 2644 (Chapter 1271, Statutes of 1978), that will address all subsequent site-specific activities associated with exploratory drilling.

-IMPLEMENTATION: Staff requests that authorization to lease the designated lands of competitive bidding.
+IMPLEMENTATION: Staff requests authorization to lease the

+designated parcels by competitive bidding,